I am a fully qualified, registered and insured hypnotherapist.

 PLEASE READ BELOW THE DISCLOSURE STATEMENT

 I truly believe, as described by the National College of Hypno-Psychotherapy that all relationships are based on trust, and the therapeutic relationship is no different so I will always do my best to understand you and your issues without making any presumptions.
 Everyone is different and you are entitled to be you and to hold your views about the world.
 If I struggle to understand you, I will ask, I will not judge you and I will presume good intent.
 I will also be honest so that you will always know where you stand with me.”

 Frequently asked questions

 Hypnotherapy is safe.
-However, you should always consult a hypnotherapy registered with the General Hypnotherapy register to be sure that they received a professional training and that they adhere to a code of ethics and Standards.
+However, you should always consult a registered hypnotherapist to be sure that they received a professional training and that they adhere to a code of ethics and Standards.

-They are the one provided by the GHR (General Hypnotherapy Register) and the National Guild of Hypnotists.
+I follow the Code of Ethics provided by the General Hypnotherapy Register and the National Guild of Hypnotists.

 I would hope that you would first discuss with me what the issues are so that we could possibly clarify and resolve the situation.